Diagrams of Inferno

 (Inf.
 7.97-99)

-Virgil declares in Inferno 7.98-99 that “già ogne stella cade che saliva / quand’ io mi mossi,” indicating that the time has come for the pilgrim and his guide to move on to the subsequent circle of Hell.
-This phrase, which seems innocuous enough, presents two issues: one epistemological, one interpretive.
-The first issue, which we ultimately will set aside, is how exactly it is that Virgil can know that the stars, which were rising when he first moved, are now falling.
-As we learned in Inferno 3.22-23, it is impossible to see the stars in Hell: “Quivi sospiri, pianti e alti guai / risonavan per l’aere sanza stelle” (my emphasis).
-Virgil’s evident ability to track the movement of the stars implies that there is some means by which the souls in Hell can intuit the movement of the heavens even without having any physical perception of it.
-Dante does not ever explain how it is that this is possible.
+Virgil declares in Inferno 7.98-99 that “già ogne stella cade che saliva / quand’ io mi mossi.”
+The impact of the utterance is straightforward: the time has come for the pilgrim and his guide to move on to the subsequent circle of Hell.
+The wording of this expression, however, presents two issues, one that is epistemic and one that is interpretive.
+The first issue, which I wish to emphasize but set aside for the moment, is that it is unclear how Virgil can know that the stars, which were rising when he first moved, are now falling.
+As the reader learns in Inferno 3.22-23, it is impossible to see the stars in Hell: “Quivi sospiri, pianti e alti guai / risonavan per l’aere sanza stelle” (my emphasis).
+Virgil’s evident ability to track the movement of the stars throughout Inferno implies that there is some mechanism by which he can intuit the movement of the heavens even though he cannot perceive this movement directly.
+Dante never indicates how this is possible, nor whether this is a power that is specific to Virgil or something that is shared among the damned.

 The second issue, which is interpretive by nature, regards the terms “cade” and “saliva.”
-How we choose to understand these terms relies on how we contextualize Virgil’s “mi mossi” within the narrative.
-Astronomically, there are two ways in which the terms “cade” and “saliva” can be read: one from a horizontal perspective and one from a global perspective.
+How we ultimately understand and gloss these terms bears on how we can contextualize Virgil’s “mi mossi” within the larger narrative.
+Astronomically speaking, there are two ways in which the terms “cade” and “saliva” can be read: one from a horizontal perspective and one from a global perspective.
 In the diagram above, “horizontal interpretation” and “global interpretation” are terms I use for the sake of clarity, as I have not seen any standard nomenclature used regarding these interpretations.
-Buti and Bertagni, for example, who argue for the global interpretation, simply say “Cade e saliva non possono riferirsi ad un orizzonte (in questo caso all’orizzonte di Gerusalemme […]) e indicare il ‘sorgere’ e il ‘tramontare’ delle stelle” (page 79).
-Edward Moore, one the other hand, who sides with the horizontal interpretation, does not mention the “global interpretation” at all (page 42).
+Buti and Bertagni, for example, side with the global interpretation, arguing that “[c]ade e saliva non possono riferirsi ad un orizzonte (in questo caso all’orizzonte di Gerusalemme […]) e indicare il ‘sorgere’ e il ‘tramontare’ delle stelle” (page 79).”
+Edward Moore, differently from Buti and Bertagni, pushes for the horizontal interpretation, and does not mention the possibility of a “global interpretation” at all (page 42).

-On the horizontal interpretation (left diagram), according to which one takes into account the visible sky stretching from Eastern to Western horizon, critics have interpreted “saliva” to indicate a period of 6 hours during which the stars rise from the Eastern horizon to their highest point in the sky, the zenith, which thus implies that “cade” indicates another period of 6 hours, during which the stars are falling from the zenith to the Western horizon.
-The horizontal interpretation accounts for a subsection of the total motion of the stars, namely, that section which is visible in the sky—i.e. above the horizon—at a given observer’s location in the northern hemisphere.
-The fundamental issue with the horizontal interpretation is that, from most observational loci on Earth, there is an apparent asymmetry regarding the stars’ path over the horizon.
-Some stars, like the Sun during the equinox, do appear to rise for roughly 6 hours and fall for another 6 hours regardless of one’s location on the Earth.
-But some of the fixed stars located closer to the northern celestial pole, for example, never actually fall below the horizon, while some other stars closer to the southern celestial pole are only ever above the horizon for a few hours each day.
-In sum, not every star in the sky crosses the horizon, rises for 6 hours, falls for another 6 hours, and then crosses the horizon again: depending on the position of the stargazer, some stars will rise for 8 hours and fall for 8 hours, spending only 8 hours a day below the horizon; some stars cross the horizon and rise for 4 hours, fall for another 4 hours, and then dip below the horizon for the remaining 16 hours of the day.
-In fact, some stars never dip below the horizon at all, and instead rise for 12 hours and fall for another 12, hanging perpetually in the sky, while others never cross the horizon at all and are therefore never visible in the northern hemisphere.
-For this reason, the horizontal interpretation hinges on an ideal revolving sky that features the uniform rising and setting of every star, something which cannot match reality but in one instance: namely, when the rotational axis (the axis connecting the northern and southern poles of the Earth) is on the same plane as the horizon line.
-In other words, the horizontal interpretation only ever holds in reality if we are standing on the Equator itself, where the line of the horizon is coplanar with respect to the rotational axis of the Earth.
-For any observers who are not at the Equator, then, it would not make sense to say “saliva” and “cade” and intend sorgeva and tramonta, since the stars are rising and setting at asymmetric intervals, ranging from just a few minutes to 12 hours one way.
+On the horizontal interpretation (left diagram), we would consider only the stretch of visible sky that extends from the eastern to the western horizon at a given observational locus (Buti and Bertagni assume that the horizontal interpretation would have to posit Jerusalem as the observational center, and this is for reasons that will become clearer in Purgatorio).
+Critics who take the horizontal view interpret “saliva” as indicating a period of 6 hours during which the stars rise from the eastern horizon to their highest point in the sky, and “cade” as indicating an equivalent period of 6 hours during which the stars fall from the zenith to the line of the western horizon.
+While a neat option, there is a fundamental issue with the horizontal interpretation.
+First, from most observational loci on earth, there is an apparent asymmetry regarding the stars’ path over the horizon.
+Some stars, like the sun during the equinox, do appear to rise for roughly 6 hours and fall for another 6 regardless of one’s location.
+But some of the fixed stars are located closer to the northern celestial pole, and never actually fall below the horizon, while some other stars are located closer to the southern celestial pole, and only ever rise above the horizon for a brief period of time each day.
+In sum, not every star in the sky crosses the horizon, rises for 6 hours, falls for another 6 hours, and then crosses the horizon again like the sun: depending on the position of the stargazer, certain stars will rise and fall for 10 hours, while certain others will only rise and fall for 4.
+In fact, certain stars at a given location will never dip below the horizon, and will instead appear to rise for 12 hours and fall for another 12, hanging perpetually in the sky, while others will never cross the horizon to rise or fall at all.
+For this reason, the horizontal interpretation relies on a problematic reduction of reality, one which posits an idealized revolving sky that features the uniform rising and setting of every star.
+The horizontal interpretation cohere in just one particular observational instance: namely, when the rotational axis (the axis connecting the northern and southern poles of the Earth) is coplanar to the horizon—which is to say, when the observational locus is the equator itself (where the poles are on the horizon, and therefore everything in the sky would appear to rise and fall equivalently).
+As Buti and Bertagni argue, however, for observers at any other location it is incoherent to say “saliva” and “cade” and intend “were rising” and “are now falling,” and this is because the stars would appear rise and fall at asymmetric intervals, ranging from just a few minutes to 12 hours in one direction.

 Given that the information value of the two interpretations yields identical results, siding with one or the other is ultimately immaterial.
-But the spirited and centuries-long desire to reconcile these verses to a particular temporal map of the journey does underscore the extent to which astronomy is continuing to serve Dante as a buttress to the poem’s mimetic effectiveness.
-The rising and setting stars are brought into the poem as a narratological sleight of hand: in highlighting the movement of the stars (which Virgil of course cannot even see), Dante manages to make the poem appear as if grounded in real time.
-And Dante does not only try to present this particular moment of the poem as rooted in real time, but he further links it to another scene in the fiction and anchors them both to historical reality.
-The upshot of this time-reference is that the poet is trying to convince us, once more, that this fiction is built of real, historical truth.
-In doing so, the mention of rising and falling stars and the narrative past spurs the attentive reader to try to weave these time-references together in such a way as to locate the progression of the journey and in real, historical time.
-The stars, which are at bottom indications of fabula time, look like indications of real, historical truth-time.
+But the spirited and centuries-long desire to reconcile these verses to a particular temporal map of the journey does underscore the extent to which astronomy is continuing to serve Dante as a buttress to the poem’s mimetic effect.
+The rising and setting stars are brought into the poem as a narratological sleight of hand: in highlighting the movement of the stars across Inferno (which no character in the narrative can actually see), Dante manages to make the poem appear as if grounded in time.
+The mention of rising and falling stars and the narrative past spurs the attentive reader to try to weave these time references together in such a way as to locate the progression of the journey within history.
+For this reason the stars of Inferno, which are at bottom no more than indications of fabula time in the imagined cosmos, look like poetic moorings to the progress of history.

 If we want to try our hand at locating the poem in historical time, up to this point our clues to the date and time of the poem are the following.